awsdocs/amazon-efs-user-guide/doc_source/access-control-block-public-access.md

 }
 ```

-For more information about Amazon EFS condition keys, see [EFS Condition Keys for Clients](iam-access-control-nfs-efs.md#efs-condition-keys-for-nfs)\.
+For more information about Amazon EFS condition keys, see [EFS condition keys for clients](iam-access-control-nfs-efs.md#efs-condition-keys-for-nfs)\.
 For more information about creating file system policies, see [Creating file system policies](create-file-system-policy.md)\.